sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 ## Some background (or [skip to the juicy stuff](#the-target))

 At Sourcegraph, we're working on a Code AI tool named [Cody](https://sourcegraph.com/cody).
-In order for Cody to answer questions well, we need to give it (him?) enough [context](https://about.sourcegraph.com/blog/cheating-is-all-you-need) to work with.
+In order for Cody to answer questions well, we need to give them enough [context](https://about.sourcegraph.com/blog/cheating-is-all-you-need) to work with.
 One of the [ways we do this](https://about.sourcegraph.com/whitepaper/cody-context-architecture.pdf) is by leveraging [embeddings](https://platform.openai.com/docs/guides/embeddings).

 An [embedding](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture) is a vector representation of a chunk of text.
 They are constructed in such a way that semantically similar pieces of text have more similar vectors.
 When Cody needs more information to answer a query, we run a similarity search over the embeddings to fetch a set of related chunks of code and feed those results to Cody to improve the relevance of results.